Setup Blog with GitHub Actions

 Whether the .published file was created manually or by the staticsite extension, make sure to commit it to the repository—GitHub Actions needs it to be present during the build.

-Every build generates HTML and CSS files, and these are automatically committed to the repository for publishing (e.g., with GitHub Pages), using the git-auto-commit-action.
+Every build generates HTML and CSS files, and these are automatically committed to the html branch for publishing with GitHub Pages, using the git-auto-commit-action.

 A typical workflow step might look like this:

-This commits and pushes the generated files to the main branch automatically, making them available to GitHub Pages or other deployment mechanisms.
+This commits and pushes the generated files to the html branch automatically, making them available to GitHub Pages.

-To configure GitHub Pages to serve content from the docs directory in the main branch, follow these steps:
+To configure GitHub Pages to serve content from the docs directory in the html branch, follow these steps:

 - Open your repository on GitHub.